Chapter 13 Bankruptcy San Diego CA

 Qualifying for Chapter 13

 Second, you must demonstrate that you have regular monthly income.
-The purpose of regular monthly income is to show the bankruptcy court, Trustee and your creditors that you can afford the payments under your Chapter 13 plan.
+The purpose of regular monthly income is to show the bankruptcy court, Trustee and your creditors that you can afford the payments under your plan.
 On the positive side, several types of income are included in the definition of "regular" income.

 Your income sources may include: